Skip to Content

 Common Issues During Shedding

-Your boa occasionally needs help with stuck shed removal after using a damp cloth.
+Your boa occasionally needs help with stuck shed removal as low humidity levels below 55% can lead to stuck shed, as explained in ball python stuck shed. after using a damp cloth.

 Look out for common issues like shedding hesitation, which might make your snake cranky.
 Skin tears can occur if you’re not careful.
 Humidity swings are another culprit, often causing eye caps to linger.